MidnightDreamerX17/skill20/Skills/SkillDetails/Metapsionics.md

 Usage of metapsionics must still fit into the rule that a manifestation cannot spend more Psionic Power Points than the manifester's experience level.

-If a manifester has specialized in a category or discipline, then specialized 0th-circle powers can be manifested with a +1 cost metapsionic for free.
+If a manifester has specialized in a category or discipline, then specialized 0th-circle powers can be manifested with a free +1 cost metapsionic.
+The total manifestation cost remains at 1 psionic power point.

-If a manifester has specialized in both a category and a discipline, then double-specialized 1st-circle powers can be manifested with a +1 cost metapsionic for free.
-Double-specialized 0th-circle powers can be manifested with a +2 cost metapsionic for free.
+If a manifester has specialized in both a category and a discipline, then double-specialized 1st-circle powers can be manifested with a free +1 cost metapsionic.
+Double-specialized 0th-circle powers can be manifested with a free +2 cost metapsionic.
+The total manifestation cost remains at 1 psionic power point.

 #### Metapsionics Level 1